google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/variables.rst

 might assume that datapoint is missing, since you know height must be positive.
 (Moreover if one of the values is negative, you can assume that datapoint was incorrectly recorded.)

-In further studies, it can also be important to distinguish between these two types of variables.
-For example (and this goes well beyond the scope of this course), the way to `define the probability distribution random variable`_ depends on whether the variable is discrete or continuous.

 To illustrate the difference between a discrete and continuous variable, consider the example of height.
 In general, a person’s height can be expressed